 New England Escapades

 We’re lucky enough to live in a place rich with amazing places to go and things to do and see.
 This means that as a New Englander, when you’re looking for a quick weekend getaway, you certainly have a wealth of choices, especially during the summer.
 And therein lies the problem!
 With so many incredible options and, sadly, so little time, how do you decide?
 We’ve done the hard work for you and narrowed it down to the best of the best.
-But please, before you embark on your summer adventure, make sure you check websites for any COVID closures or restrictions they may have in place.
+Before you embark on your summer adventure, make sure to check websites for any closures or restrictions that may be in place.
 Bon voyage!

 Bash Bish Falls State Park, Mount Washington